-statistically similar capital gains to unleveraged sellers. (iii) Stock market participants earn lower returns than investors holding no equities (12.7% vs. 24.8% annualized, on average). (iv) Both before and after the transfer tax hike, the term structure of holding period returns is downward sloping within the first 12 months, and roughly flat for longer holds.
+top quintile (p-value on difference in means < 0.001). (ii) Sellers of mortgaged properties - observed from deductions for interest payments against personal income taxes - earn statistically similar capital gains to unleveraged sellers. (iii) Stock market participants earn lower returns than investors holding no equities (12.7% vs. 24.8% annualized, on average). (iv) Both before and after the transfer tax hike, the term structure of holding period returns is downward sloping within the first 12 months, and roughly flat for longer holds.24

-To summarize, our bunching analysis in Section 4 generally agrees with the quantity patterns witnessed in other real estate markets - namely, that OOT and low wealth investors account for the majority of property flips that were crowded out by the transfer tax.
+To summarize, our bunching analysis generally agrees with the quantity patterns witnessed in other real estate markets - namely, that OOT and low wealth investors account for the majority of property flips crowded out by transfer taxes.
 However, our tax and income-adjusted returns show that speculators, proxied by a variety of standard empirical tags, do not appear to be misinformed.
-This accords with the argument in Bayer et al. (2020) that investors may function as intermediaries in housing markets and actually
+This accords with Bayer et al. (2020), who argue

-&lt;sup>27Chambers, Spaenjers, & Steiner (2021) compute property-level annualized net total returns for a set of Oxford-Cambridge colleges over a 70-year period.
-They do not discuss the term structure in their analysis, but like Giglio et al. (2021), conclude that long-term gross income yields for residential properties trend towards zero.
-Sagi (2021) documents a downward-sloping term structure for realized gross returns to commercial real estate and Giacoletti (2021) does the same for housing.
+24Chambers, Spaenjers, & Steiner (2021) compute property-level returns for a set of Oxford-Cambridge colleges over a 70-year period.
+Like Giglio et al. (2021), conclude that long-term gross income yields for residential properties trend towards zero.
+Sagi (2021) documents a downward-sloping term structure for realized gross returns to commercial real estate, and Giacoletti (2021) does the same for housing.

-improve price efficiency.
-Therefore, to calibrate the optimal flat flip tax rate from Section 2.1, in the next subsection we propose an alternative method for isolating the fraction of non-fundamental, or noisy, property sales volume.
+that investors function as intermediaries and may improve house price efficiency.
+Therefore, to calibrate the optimal flat flip tax rate from Section 2.1, we propose an alternative method for isolating the fraction of non-fundamental, or noisy, property sales volume.